-If a Front Port access targets the Memory Port, a coherency manager is responsible for maintaining coherency with the L1 data cache.
-A read access can be returned directly from the cache without generating an external bus access.
-If a write from the Front Port targets a location allocated in the cache, it results in the line being evicted and invalidated.
-The write will then proceed to external memory.
+If a Front Port access targets the Memory Port, a coherency manager is responsible for maintaining coherency with the L1 and L2 caches.
+A read access can be returned directly from the caches without generating an external bus access.
+If a write from the Front Port targets a location in the L1 data cache, it results in the line being evicted and invalidated.
+The write will then allocate to the L2 cache.

-Any Front Port access that targets the Memory Port and results in a cache miss will result in an external memory access.
+Any Front Port access that targets the Memory Port and results in an L1 and L2 cache miss will allocate to the L2 cache.

-The E76 Core Complex User Guide describes the implementation details of the Front Port.
+The E76-MC Core Complex User Guide describes the implementation details of the Front Port.